-Paints Colour Asian Academy is a NSDC approved training partner and the Company has been supporting the Skill India Mission furthered by the Government of India.

-Asian Paints Colour Academy is equipped with modern facilities to help upgrade the skills of existing painter, making them specialists.
-The provides Academy also vocational training to unskilled youth on basic and specialised painting techniques, which enable them to increase their earnings.
+Asian Paints Colour Academy is a NSDC approved training partner and the Company has been supporting the Skill India Mission furthered by the Government of India.
+The Asian Paints Colour Academy is equipped with modern facilities to help upgrade the skills of existing painter, making them specialists.
+The Academy also provides vocational training to unskilled youth on basic and specialised painting techniques, which enable them to increase their earnings.
+The